 Capcom has announced that Resident Evil 7: Biohazard (2017) has shipped 7.5 million units.
 This new figure, when combined with official in-game player stats, suggests that the game has achieved an impressive milestone of reaching more than 1.25 million PSVR players, making it perhaps the most successful VR title on any single platform.

-Update (3/8/18): The latest official figure from Capcom puts the sales of Resident Evil 7: Biohazard at 4.8 million units, showing continued growth since 4.1 million units at the time of our last check in November.
-The share of PSVR players according to official stats has also risen from 11.52% to 13.25%.
-The article below has been adjusted to account for the latest figures, revealing that the game’s PSVR player base could be as large as some 636,000 players.
+Update (May 19th, 2020): The latest official figure from Capcom puts the sales of Resident Evil 7: Biohazard at 7.5 million units, showing continued growth since 6.8 million units at the time of our last check in 2019.
+The share of PSVR players according to official stats has also risen from 15.96% to 17.09%, continuing a steady upward trend which suggests that the game’s long tail is increasingly comprised of VR players on PS4.

 No matter which figure you look at, that makes Resident Evil 7 a surprising VR success, especially for a game that’s only playable in VR on one headset, and not actually designed specifically for VR in the first place.